danielsaidi/website_danielsaidi/collections/_posts/2023/2023-11-28-customizing-the-macos-about-panel-in-swiftui.md

 }
 ```

-The code above replaces the `.appInfo` menu item with a custom menu item that opens an About Panel that overrides the app name.
-The result looks like this:
+This code replaces the `.appInfo` menu item with a custom menu item that overrides the app name:

 ![A custom about panel]({{page.assets}}/custom.png)

-We can use these options to override properties like `applicationInfo`, `applicationName` and `applicationVersion`, as well as `credits` and `version` (build number):
+We can use these options to override `applicationInfo`, `applicationName` and `applicationVersion`, as well as `credits` and `version` (build number):

 ![Customization options]({{page.assets}}/intellisense.png)

 The version row disappears if you set `applicationVersion` and `version` to empty strings and adjusts itself if you set either value to an empty string.

 The `credits` value is presented below the version.
 Notice that this is an *attributed string*.
-The app will actually *crash* if you set it to a plain string.
+Your app will actually *crash* if you set it to a plain string:

-The code below customizes the about panel's credit text with an attributed string:

 ```swift
 @main